 A: If you are unsure of the proper environmental requirements and procedures, regardless of whether they are external or internal requirements, ask for clarification and/or help.
-First consult with your supervisor or manager.
-You may also visit the Environmental Protection and Compliance website for quidance or contact your deployed environmental professional, if applicable.
+Your Deployed Environmental Professional (DEP) and your Waste Management Coordinator are great first contacts for questions (https://int.lanl.gov/org/ddops/aldeshq/environmental-waste-programs/compliance-programs/env\pros.shtml).
+Your supervisor or manager may also be able to answer questions.
+You may also visit the Environmental Protection and Compliance website for a list of issues and the appropriate Subject Matter Expert (SME) to ask for guidance.